 - Can I do a pregnancy test before a missed period?

 - How soon after a missed period can I take a pregnancy test?

 Pregnancy tests detect the hormone human chorionic gonadotropin, which starts to be produced around six days after fertilisation.

-Most pregnancy test come in a box that contains either one or two.
+Most pregnancy tests come in a box that contains either one or two.
 To activate the test, you will need to wee on the stick and the results should appear on the stick after a few minutes.
 All tests are slightly different, so double check the instructions which will be provided in the box.

 Pregnancy test results

 A positive test result is almost certainly correct, whereas a negative result is less reliable as you could be pregnant but the test may not be detecting it.
-If you get a negative result and still have doubts that you may be pregnancy, wait a couple of days and try again.
+If you get a negative result and still have doubts that you may be pregnant, wait a couple of days and try again.

 If you’re not sure you want to be pregnant…

 If you’re not sure about continuing with the pregnancy, you can discuss this confidentially with a healthcare professional.
 Your options will be:

 - Continuing with your pregnancy and keep the baby